ICOM-CC is coming to Norway

 Explore the University Museum of Bergen

-Explore our specialised projects in Archaeological, Painting, Textile, Graphic Document, and Natural History Conservation, and learn about the cutting-edge methods we use to preserve and study the diverse materials in our collection.
-We will present our ongoing research on archaeological objects, such as the analysis of natural fibres and innovative methods to stabilize fragile materials uncovered during excavations.
-Gain insights into how we safeguard invaluable objects, from ancient archaeological finds to intricate cultural history- and natural history objects.
+Explore our specialised projects in Archaeological, Painting, Textile, Graphic, and Natural History Conservation, and learn about cutting-edge methods we use to preserve and study diverse materials.
+Ongoing research on archaeological objects of various materials, including textiles, related to the analysis of natural fibres and innovative methods to stabilise fragile materials uncovered during excavations.

-The visit will include a presentation of the ongoing project on relocating the collection of medieval church art and an opportunity to engage with our experts.
-Join us to exchange knowledge and explore collaborative opportunities in advancing conservation science.
-The program includes an exciting visit to the Natural History Museum, where you will explore its exciting exhibitions, followed by a tour of the Conservation Laboratories to hear about state-of-the-art conservation techniques.
-The day concludes with a visit to our modern storage facilities, showcasing cutting-edge methods for museum storage and collection care.
+The program includes an exciting visit to the Natural History Museum, where you’ll explore its rich collections, followed by a tour of the Conservation Laboratories to discover state-of-the-art conservation techniques.
+The day concludes with a visit to the modern storage facilities, showcasing cutting-edge methods for museum storage and collection care.

 University Museum of Bergen.
 Photo: Adnan Icagic